TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Fluid/Introduction.rst

    `<foo:bar foo="bar">`.
 A corresponding file `ViewHelpers/BarViewHelper.php`
    with the methods `initializeArguments` and `render` contains the HTML generation logic.
    ViewHelpers are Fluid components which make a function call to PHP from inside of a template.
    TYPO3 adds some more ViewHelpers for TYPO3 specific functionality.
-And, you can :ref:`write your own <fluid-custom-viewhelper>`.

    ViewHelpers can do simple processing such as remove spaces with the :ref:`t3viewhelper:typo3fluid-fluid-spaceless` ViewHelper or create a link